 V) Cleaning Arctic Coasts

 [Economic costs of cleaning Arctic shores is normally borne by the public sector, civil society, and individual citizens.
-There exist significants opportunitiesto develop a more comprehensive understanding of how to most efficiently and safely undertake shoreline cleanup activities related to key litter categories.
+Significant opportunities exist to develop a more comprehensive understanding of how to most efficiently and safely undertake shoreline cleanup activities related to key litter categories.
 These include actions that use remote sensing to identify areas of significant litter accumulation to aid in coastal clean-ups organized at different scales, frequency, and capacity across the Arctic.]

 Actions

-Share experiences in implementing national- and other relevant programmes for environmentally sound removal and disposal of marine litter from shorelines, waterways and nearshore areas in the Arctic including opportunities to recover the materials through reuse and recycling of the litter.
+Share experiences in implementing national and other relevant programmes for environmentally sound detection[GERMANY] removal and disposal of marine litter from shorelines, waterways and nearshore areas in the Arctic

-Share experiences and promote national regulations and other approaches to prevent, identify, prioritize, and remove abandoned derelict vessels (ADVs) in the Arctic, particularly in ecologically sensitive and culturally important areas.
+Share experiences and promote national regulations and other approaches to prevent, identify, prioritize, and remediate abandoned and wrecked vessels that pose a threat in the Arctic, particularly in ecologically sensitive and culturally important areas.

-Promote best practices for the removal, reuse and recycling of marine litter along Arctic shorelines, waterways, and nearshore areas.
-This includes efforts that: minimize adverse environmental effects; include participation of citizens regarding reporting and clean-up activities; promote safety; assess logistical feasibility of removal in Arctic remote communities, and; promotes integration of information on litter accumulation locations and patterns.
+Promote best practices for the detection [GERMANY] removal, reuse and recycling of marine litter along Arctic shorelines, waterways, and nearshore areas.
+This includes efforts that: minimize adverse environmental effects; facilitate participation of citizens regarding reporting and clean-up activities; promote safety; assess logistical feasibility of removal in Arctic remote communities, and; promote integration of information on litter accumulation locations and patterns.

-Involve Indigenous Peoples, and local communities, youth and young adults in clean-up actions and marine litter recycling actions which promote the reduction of litter.
+Involve Indigenous Peoples and local communities, youth and young adults in clean-up actions

 VI) Strengthening monitoring and research

-Current knowledge of Arctic marine ecosystems differs throughout the circumpolar Arctic and a number of research initiatives and organizations are active in the region.
-Arctic States, the Arctic Council and relevant research organizations and entities may already be or can look to conduct or support research on marine litter in the Arctic environment, focusing on its interactions with fisheries and wildlife, and implications for Arctic communities.
-The inclusion of traditionaland local knowledge is vital for exploring solutions to emerging issues in the Arctic, and contributing to the best available knowledge base for decision-making.
-There are a number of resources within the Arctic Councilin relation to coordination of monitoring, priorities and best practices within the region.
-These include the AMAP Monitoring Plan and Marine Litter Monitoring Guidelines (see section 6) andCAFF Circumpolar Biodiversity Monitoring Program (CBMP)in addition to more specific projects such as one focusing on seabird exposure and vulnerability to plastic pollution (CAFF reference once complete).
-This can provide a basis for future coordination on research and monitoring efforts, and enable data outcomes that are more easily comparable across different programs.
+The level of current knowledge of Arctic marine ecosystems differs throughout the Arctic and a number of research initiatives and organizations are active in the region.
+It is important to supportinvolved research on marine litter in the Arctic environment, focusing on its interactions with fisheries and wildlife, and implications for Arctic communities.
+The inclusion of traditional knowledge[Saami] and local knowledge is vital for exploring solutions to emerging issues in the Arctic, and contributing to the best available knowledge base for decision-making.
+There are a number of resources within the Arctic Council and relevant observers[CHINA] that support the coordination of monitoring, priority setting, and best practices within the region.
+These include the AMAP Monitoring Plan and Monitoring Guidelines for marine litter and microplastics (see section 6), and the CAFF Circumpolar Biodiversity Monitoring Program (CBMP), ) in addition to more specific projects such as one focusing on seabird exposure and vulnerability to plastic pollution (CAFF reference once complete).
+These initiatives can provide a basis for future coordination on research and monitoring efforts, and enable data outcomes that are comparable across the Arctic.

 Actions

-Prioritize monitoring, research and investments in Arctic science and integration of knowledge TraditionalLKand Local Knowledge on the presence, movement, composition, and impacts of marine litter in the environment.
+Prioritize monitoring, research and investments in Arctic science and integration of Traditional Knowledge[Saami] and traditional and local knowledge on the sources[CHINA],presence, movement, composition, and impacts of marine litter in the environment.

-Promote harmonized approaches to detect, monitor, characterize and assess marine litter in the Arctic environment applying current state-of-knowledge.
+Promote harmonized approaches to detect, monitor, characterize and assess marine litter with different size[CHINA] in the Arctic environment applying current state-of-knowledge.

 Encourage the collection and sharing of data on litter quantity and composition from removal and clean-up activities, integrating community engagement and citizen science.